Please login to order a test.

 9. Label the tube carefully and clearly with all pertinent information or bar code.
 Unless otherwise indicated, serum samples may be sent at room temperature.
 When multiple tests requiring frozen serum are ordered, a plastic transport tube should be prepared for each test.

 Frozen Serum.
 When frozen serum is required, place the plastic transport tube(s) (prepared above) immediately in the freezer compartment of the refrigerator.
-Notify your professional service representative that you have a frozen specimen to be picked up.
+At the time of specimen pickup, inform your professional service representative that you have a frozen specimen to be picked up.
 A separate frozen sample must be submitted for each test requiring a frozen specimen.
 A frozen specimen should be held in a freezer at 0°C to -20°C unless a specific test requires the specimen to be frozen at -70°C (dry ice).

 Frozen Gel Packs.
 To ensure specimen integrity during warm weather, follow these Instructions for Use of frozen gel packs and specimen lockboxes.

 Gel-barrier Tubes.
 Gel-barrier (mottled red/gray, gold, or cherry red-top) tubes contain clot activator and gel for separating serum from cells but include no anticoagulant.
 Adhere to the following steps when using a gel-barrier tube.
 Do not use gel-barrier tubes to submit specimens for therapeutic drug monitoring, direct Coombs', blood group, and blood types.
 There are other times when gel-barrier tubes should not be used.
 Always consult the test description and AccuDraw® prior to collection.

 1. Draw whole blood in an amount 2½ times the required volume of serum so that a sufficient amount of serum can be obtained.
 The 8.5 mL red-top tube will yield approximately 3.5 mL serum after clotting and centrifuging.
 Label the specimen appropriately.